 High current fuses are circuit protectors that are part of the wiring harness for some electrical equipment.
 These, like fuses, open when the circuit load exceeds their amperage rating.
 High current fuses may be purchased from your Ford or Lincoln-Mercury dealer.

-The high current fuse panel is located in the engine compartment on the left-hand fender apron.
+The high current fuse panel is located in the engine compartment near the battery.

 Always disconnect the battery before servicing high current fuses.

 Ford recommends that high current fuses be replaced by a qualified technician.